kimmypracha/kimmypracha.github.io/_posts/2019-10-21-Regression.md

 <h1> Summary </h1>
    <p>The model that we got is RidgeCV with StandardScaler. which alpha is 1.0 and the Equation is
      <img src= "/images/regression_equation.png">
+     And you can see what I did by clicking <a href="https://github.com/kimmypracha/RegressionProject">here.</a>